east-sussex-county-council/Escc.AzureDeployment/README.md

 	call "%ESCC_DEPLOYMENT_SCRIPTS%\TransformConfig" %DEPLOYMENT_SOURCE%\ExampleProject\web.config %DEPLOYMENT_TRANSFORMS%\ExampleProject\my-custom-transform.config
 	IF !ERRORLEVEL!
 NEQ 0 goto error

-Note that the paths for this command aren't quoted, which means they can't contain spaces.

 If your application runs in a separate IIS application scope below an [Umbraco](http://umbraco.com/) installation, you need to override or remove some of the settings inherited from Umbraco's `web.config`.
-You can do that with the `TransformConfigToWorkBelowUmbraco` command, leaving off the `.config` part of the filename.
+You can do that with the `TransformConfigToWorkBelowUmbraco` command.

-	call "%ESCC_DEPLOYMENT_SCRIPTS%\TransformConfigToWorkBelowUmbraco" ExampleProject\web
+	call "%ESCC_DEPLOYMENT_SCRIPTS%\TransformConfigToWorkBelowUmbraco" %DEPLOYMENT_SOURCE%\ExampleProject\web.config
 	IF !ERRORLEVEL!
 NEQ 0 goto error

+Note that the paths for these commands aren't quoted, which means they can't contain spaces.

 ### Building your application